Simulation by Rounds of Letter-to-Letter Transducers: Introduction

-We start with an example demonstrating both benefits. \begin{example} Consider a monitor $M$ for the fairness of a distributed system with $10$ processes $\cP=\{1,\ldots,10\}$.
+We now demonstrate both benefits by an example. \begin{exa} Consider a monitor $M$ for the fairness of a distributed system with $10$ processes $\cP=\{1,\ldots,10\}$.
 At each timestep, $M$ receives as input the ID of the process currently working.
 The monitor then verifies that in each round of $10$ steps, every process works exactly once.
-As long as this holds, the monitor keeps outputting $\texttt{safe}$, otherwise $\texttt{error}$.
+As long as this holds, the monitor keeps outputting $\texttt{safe}$; otherwise, it outputs $\texttt{error}$.

 $M$ can be modeled by a transducer $\cT_1$ that keeps track of the set of processes that have worked in the current round.
 Thus, the transducer has at least $2^{10}$ states, as it needs to keep track of the subset of processes that have been seen.